westarete/hackyhour/README.md

 ## Development

 For now, it's just a static web page.
+We started out by generating a page from GitHub's "Architect" theme, and then we edited the HTML and CSS for our own content.

-Resources are linked such that you can just open the file in your browser -- you shouldn't need to set up a host for it.
-If we want to do anything fancier down the road, then we can use [Jekyll](http://jekyllrb.com/), since that's supported out of the box by GitHub Pages too.
+The resources are linked such that you can just open the file in your browser while you're developing -- you shouldn't need to set up a host for it.

+If we want to do anything fancier than a static page down the road, then we can use [Jekyll](http://jekyllrb.com/), since that's supported out of the box by GitHub Pages too.

 ## Deployment